BryanSmith00/Spring-2022-Classes/COSC 4393 Digital Image Processing/Notes/lecture13.md

 Real portion (DCT - Discrete cos transform)
 * often used in practice

+## Usually when displaying a dft use the magnitude
 You can also represent the imaginary numbers by computing their magnitude<br>
 imaginary numbers of the form a+ $\sqrt{-1}$ b<br>
 Magnitude = $\sqrt{a^2 + b^2}$<br></br>